-- a court injunction under the Family Law Act 1975 against your spouse or partner; or - a court order against your spouse or partner made under a state or territory law; or - evidence that a court has convicted your spouse or partner of assault against you or your dependant(s) (or has recorded a finding of guilt against your spouse or partner); or - evidence of a joint undertaking to a court made by you and your spouse or partner that relates to an allegation which is before the court that your spouse or partner has committed an act of violence against you or your dependant(s).
+- a court injunction under the Family Law Act 1975 against your partner; or - a court order against your partner made under a state or territory law; or - evidence that a court has convicted your partner of assault against you or your dependant(s) (or has recorded a finding of guilt against your partner); or - evidence of a joint undertaking to a court made by you and your partner that relates to an allegation, which is before the court, that your partner has committed an act of violence against you or your dependant(s).

-Alternatively, you can provide a statutory declaration on this form and 2 statutory declarations from competent persons (see list on this page) from 2 different occupation groups.
-A police record of assault, not including a witness statement of the alleged victim, is an alternative for one of the statutory declarations from a competent person.
+Alternatively, you can provide a statutory declaration on this form and 2 statutory declarations from competent persons (see list on page 3) from 2 different occupation groups.
+A police record of assault, allegedly committed by the alleged perpetrator on: